 On July 28th, 2022 the staff at Hermit’s Peak Watershed Alliance lead a fly fishing activity and an aquatic macro-invertebrates activity for local youth at the Gallinas River Park.
-This activity was a part of the Outdoor Equity Fund FY22 Grant.

 The fly fishing activity was led by Elizabeth Juarros in the morning, followed by the macro-invertebrates activity which was led by Conrad Greaves and Meagen Larson.

 During the summer of 2021 NM True approached our GRP Director, Elizabeth Juarros, because they wanted to feature some stewardship stories in NM and had never filmed in Las Vegas before.
 They wanted to feature HPWA and the GRP Project because of both the City of Las Vegas’ Clean & Beautiful FY21 Grant and HPWA’s Outdoor Equity Fund FY21 Grant.
 NM True said they were inspired by the way HPWA is engaging and empowering our youth and their families in our work to revitalize the Gallinas River Park.

 The NM Tourism Department chose to use this video/commercial in their clean waterways campaign and they featured us (Las Vegas/Rio Gallinas/HPWA) as the face of clean waterways in the state, as described on the site: https://www.newmexico.org/waterways/.

 In late June of 2021, we had a week solid of good rain and lots of water, which provided us with a great opportunity to showcase the restoration work that was done on the portion of the GRP from Bridge Street down to Prince Street.
 One of the cases for revitalizing the GRP was to introduce structures that better help to mitigate flood waters, and to see those structures in action, please take a look at the below gallery which features before and after photos of this huge deluge of recent water.